- This event has passed.

 Fairfield Open Yardens Weekend – Saturday

-On the afternoons of Saturday 21 June and Sunday 22 June, a number of yardens (gardens and yards) will be open to the public.
+On the afternoons of Saturday 21 June and Sunday 22 June, a total of 23 different yardens (gardens and yards) will be open to the public.
 The theme is “yardening for wildlife”.

-There are 12 yardens and gardens to visit on Saturday.
+There are 12 yardens to visit on Saturday.
 Details of each are listed below.

 A single ticket cost £6 and gives you access to all yardens on both days.
-You can buy tickets online from 23 May and also in person on the day.
+You can buy tickets online now and also in person on the day.
+Under 16s have free entry.

 All ticket sale proceeds go to the Fairfield Association